Study Types

 Challenges

-However, it is important that researchers are aware of LLMs’ inherent biases [36] and limitations [37], [38] when using them as study subjects.
-One issue is that LLMs tend to misrepresent demographic group perspectives, reflecting more the opinions of out-group members than those of in-group members.
-Further, LLMs often oversimplify demographic identities, failing to capture the diversity of opinions and experiences within a group.
+However, it is important that researchers are aware of LLMs’ inherent biases [35] and limitations [36], [37] when using them as study subjects.
+One critical concern is construct validity.
+LLMs have been shown to misrepresent demographic group perspectives, failing to capture the diversity of opinions and experiences within a group.
 The use of identity-based prompts can reduce identities to fixed and innate characteristics, amplifying perceived differences between groups.
-To mitigate these issues, encoded identity names can be used instead of explicit labels, the temperature setting can be increased to enhance response diversity, and alternatives to demographic prompts can be employed when the goal is to broaden response coverage [37], [38].
+These biases introduce a risk that studies relying on LLM-generated responses may inadvertently reinforce stereotypes or misrepresent real-world social dynamics.
+To mitigate these issues, encoded identity names can be used instead of explicit labels, the temperature setting can be increased to enhance response diversity, and alternatives to demographic prompts can be employed when the goal is to broaden response coverage [36], [37].
+Beyond construct validity, internal validity must also be considered, particularly regarding causal conclusions based on studies relying on LLM-simulated responses.
+External validity also remains a challenge, as findings based on LLMs may not generalize to humans.

 Introduction: LLMs as Tools for Software Engineers

-Besides support research tasks, LLM-based assistants have become an essential tool for software engineers, supporting them in various tasks such as code generation, code summarization, code completion, and code repair.
-Researchers have studied how software engineers use LLMs in their workflows, developed new tools that integrate LLMs, and benchmarked LLMs for software engineering tasks.
-For all these study types, different guidelines may apply.
-Therefore, it is important to clearly separate and describe them.
+LLM-based assistants have become an essential tool for software engineers, supporting them in various tasks such as code generation, summarization, and repair.
+Researchers have studied how software engineers use LLMs (see Studying LLM Usage in Software Engineering), developed new tools that integrate LLMs (LLMs for New Software Engineering Tools), and benchmarked LLMs for software engineering tasks (see Benchmarking LLMs for Software Engineering Tasks).
+Like in the previous section, we outline the advantages that studying LLMs in these contexts brings, but also point to specific challenges.

 Studying LLM Usage in Software Engineering